 You are hereby notified that in order to defend this lawsuit, an appropriate written response must be filed with the above designated court at [mailing address, physical address (if different) and telephone number of the district court clerk] within 20 days after service of this Summons on you.
 If you fail to so respond the court may enter judgment against you as demanded by the Petitioner(s) in the Petition.
 A copy of the Petition is served with this Summons.
 If you wish to seek the advice of or representation by an attorney in this matter, you should do so promptly so that your written response, if any, may be filed in time and other legal rights protected.

-An appropriate written response requires compliance with Rule 205 of the Idaho Rules of Family Law Procedure of the Fourth Judicial District Court and shall also include:
+An appropriate written response requires compliance with Rule 205 of the Idaho Rules of Family Law Procedure and shall also include:

 1. The title and number of this case.